Memogoz/terraform_task/README.md

 After a successful `terraform apply`, the following output will be displayed:

-- **`url`**: The public DNS name of the Application Load Balter.
+- **`url`**: The public DNS name of the Application Load Balancer.
 You can paste this URL into your browser to access the deployed web application.